 - Unlike standard DWIs, which carry a 90-day driver’s license suspension (of which 60 days can be suspended), a first-time CDL DWI means that the driver will be barred for driving for one year–including if they were pulled over for driving their personal car while intoxicated

-See How A St. Louis DUI Truck Accident Lawyer Can Help You
+See How A DUI Truck Accident Lawyer in St. Louis, Missouri Can Help You

-Combs Law Group has helped all sorts of St. Louis truck accident victims take on the might of big insurance and trucking companies to get the compensation they deserve fcllowing an accident.
+Combs Law Group has helped all sorts of St. Louis, MO truck accident victims take on the might of big insurance and trucking companies to get the compensation they deserve fcllowing an accident.
 Our firm specializes in creating personalized, tailor-made legal strategies that are built to get results, all while maintaining an unmatched level of client satisfaction and open communication.
-Contact us today to schedule a free document review and put Combs Law Group to work on your St. Louis DUI truck accident case.
+Contact us today to schedule a free document review and put Combs Law Group to work on your St. Louis, MO DUI truck accident case.